acode/cli/README.md

 # Running Your APIs as Background Workers

-To run any Standard Library service as a background worker (immediately returns a response, runs function after), simply append ":bg" to the URL before the HTTP query parameters (search portion of the URL), for example (from above):
+To run any Autocode service as a background worker (immediately returns a response, runs function after), simply append ":bg" to the URL before the HTTP query parameters (search portion of the URL), for example (from above):